Jacksonville State Gamecocks

-The JSU mascot is Cocky the Gamecock, and the school colors are red and white.
-Gamecock teams have won six NCAA national championships in four sports, and, along with Wisconsin–Whitewater, is one of only two schools to win NCAA titles in baseball, basketball, and football.
+The Jax State mascot is Cocky the Gamecock, and the school colors are red and white.
+Gamecock teams have won seven NCAA national championships in five sports, and, along with Wisconsin–Whitewater, is one of only two schools to win NCAA titles in baseball, basketball, and football.

 Sports sponsored

 Jacksonville State athletics began with the 1903 State Normal School (SNS) football team and was the domain of men only until women's sports were added in 1982.
 The SNS teams were known as the Eagle Owls, and the school colors were blue and gold.
 In 1946, the school's name was changed to Jacksonville Teachers College, and the team name and colors were also changed to the current Gamecocks and red and white.